Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/25_RFID.rst

 The project code uses human-computer interaction command line mode to read and write the M1-S50 card.

-C Code 25.1 RFID
+C Code RFID
 ----------------------------------------------------------------

 First observe the running result, and then learn about the code in detail.

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 1. Use cd command to enter 25_RFID directory of C code.